epr0/03JavaFundamentalsCoding/README.md

 1. Grocery Shopping
 - Create class Product, it should contain at least two fields – name and price.
 - Create an empty array of Products – it’s size should be at least 5.
+- Populate the array with some products - this array represents the menu for the user.
-- Fill it within while loop.
-Simulate the process of doing shopping:
+- Simulate the process of doing shopping:
     - ask for a product,
     - add it to the cart (array),
     - change index,
     - if index will be greater than 5 – finish shopping,
-    - *pay for the products.
+    - pay for the products.

 2. Petrol Station
 - Simulate the process of refueling.
 Within the while loop ask user if you should